 In June 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-12, Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period (a consensus of the FASB Emerging Issues Task Force) ("ASU 2014-12").
 ASU 2014-12 clarifies that entities should treat performance targets that can be met after the requisite service period of a share-based payment award as performance conditions that affect vesting.
-Therefore, an entity would not record compensation expense (measured as of the grant date without taking into account the effect of the performance target until it becomes probable that the performance target will be met.
-No new disclosures are required under ASU 2014-12.
+Therefore, an entity would not record compensation expense (measured as of the grant date without taking into account the effect of the performance target) related to an award for which transfer to the employee is contingent on the entity's satisfaction of a performance target until it becomes probable that the performance target will be met.
+There are no new disclosures required under ASU 2014-12.
 ASU 2014-12 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2015.
 CRA believes that the adoption of ASU 2014-12 will not have a material impact on its financial position, results of operations, cash flows, or disclosures.